jHLuno/Spotify-Optimizer/README.md

-# Spotify-Optimizer-v1
+# Spotify-Optimizer-v2

 PLEASE READ CAREFULLY!
 IF U WANT SOURCE CODE OF THE FILE MESSAGE ME IN DISCORD: ! jHL#7777

-1. Delete ur current Spotify
+1. Delete ur current Spotify with Geek

-2. Download Spotify Optimizer v1
+2. Download Spotify Optimizer v2

 3. Run it as Administrator